 In January 2017, GASB issued Statement No. 84 - Fiduciary Activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported by the primary government.
-This Statement is effective for LAGERS' June 30, 2020 financial statements but was delayed until June 30, 2021 with the issuance of GASB Statement No. 95 issued in May 2020.
+This Statement has been adopted with the current year financial statements.